In October 2019, Daimler Trucks & Buses informed about its ambition and targets on the way to CO₂-neutral transport.

 In addition, all European Daimler Trucks & Buses plants will be CO₂-neutral by the year 2022.
 All other plants will follow.

-3. As it takes about ten years to completely renew a fleet until 2050, our ambition is to offer completely locally CO₂-neutral new vehicles in the triad markets Europe, Japan and NAFTA by the year 2039.
+3. As it takes about ten years to completely renew a fleet until 2050, our ambition is also to offer only new vehicles that are CO2-neutral in driving operation (“from tank to wheel”) in Europe, North America and Japan by 2039.

 4. Even in 2040 -despite all efforts by manufacturers- the acquisition and total cost of ownership of trucks and buses with electric drives will in all likelihood be still higher than for diesel vehicles.